uwblueprint/plasta/backend/README.md

 We use [Flask Migrate](https://github.com/miguelgrinberg/Flask-Migrate) for database migrations.

-After making changes to the schema, track changes using
+After making changes to the schema with SQLALchemy, track changes using

     (backend) $ flask db migrate

-To actually modify the schema, run
+To actually reflect those changes on Postgresql, run

     (backend) $ flask db upgrade